MbaliMsweli/University-SQL-ETL-Project-/README.md

 This step completes the ETL flow by transforming raw staging data into structured, analysis-ready data stored in the data warehouse.

+# Stored Procedures SSIS Flow Explained

+After completing the ETL process, I created another SSIS package called stored_procedure.dtsx.
+This package is focused only on creating and managing stored procedures, separate from the main data loading flow.

+At this stage, the staging database and the data warehouse database were already created in earlier steps of the project.
+Because stored procedures must exist inside a database, I reused these existing databases instead of creating new ones.

+## How the Process Works

+The SSIS flow connects to the existing UniversityStagingDB and creates stored procedures that are responsible for creating staging tables for:

+Year 1 modules

+Year 2 modules

+Year 3 modules

+Once the staging stored procedures are in place, the flow continues by connecting to the existing UniversityDW database.
+Stored procedures are then created to handle the creation of data warehouse tables for:

+Year 1 modules

+Year 2 modules

+Year 3 modules

+Each step is linked in sequence to ensure the correct execution order.